equinor/radix-public-site/public-site/docs/src/docs/topic-radix-cli/index.md

     ```shell
     rx get logs environment -a your-app-name --environment qa
     ```
 * Get previous (terminated) container log of a Radix application component.
-This helps to figure out why the container was restarted.
-Such log is not always available as Kubernetes node, whe the pod with this container was running, can be removed or restarted.
+This may help to indicate why the container was restarted.
+These logs are not always available as the Kubernetes node, where the pod with this container was running on, may have been removed or restarted.
     ```shell
     rx get logs component --application your-app-name --environment qa --component auth --previous
     rx get logs component -a your-app-name -e qa --component auth -p